r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

 &nbsp;

-## How are events inserted
+## How are events imported

-Google provides the following documentation on inserting events into your Google Calendar.
+Google provides the following documentation on importing events into your Google Calendar.
 * https://support.google.com/calendar/answer/37118?hl=en

+TLDR: You can use a CSV file to batch import events into Google Calendar.

 Additionally, using third-party automation services such as Zapier, IFTTT and Integromat also allow insertion of HTML content into calendar events.